jinty/awscli-cwlogs-debian/README.rst

  Push command
 .............
 You can use ``aws logs push help`` to check supported options.
-The ``push`` command is used by CloudWatch Logs agent, check the `CloudWatch Logs Agent Reference <https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/AgentReference.html>`__ if you want to keep the ``push`` command running.
+The ``push`` command is used by CloudWatch Logs agent, check the `CloudWatch Logs Agent Reference <https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/AgentReference.html>`__ to see all supported options or if you want to keep the ``push`` command running.

 1) Uploading a single log event to CloudWatch Logs service.
 The log group and log stream get created automatically if they don't exist.